 - CTA buttons

 - A list of links to the website’s main pages

 - A shopping cart

-Usually, the site’s header (and the menu it contains) is designed in conjunction with the site’s footer – the bottom section of a given page which serves similar purposes.
+Usually, the site’s header (and the menu it contains) is designed in conjunction with the site’s footer – the bottom section of a given page that serves similar purposes.
 Most commonly, footers complete the design of the web pages and also contain some vital information that helps visitors quickly access a particular section.
-However, there are some differences between the two – in the next paragraphs, we will read more about what the footer is, what it does, and also what the similarities and differences between a header and footer are.
+However, there are some differences between the two – in the next paragraphs, we will read more about what the footer is, what it does, and also what the similarities and differences between a header and a footer are.

 What is a WordPress Footer?

 As mentioned, the footer is placed in the bottom section of a given web page.
 Just like the header, most commonly, the footer is present on almost all of the pages.
 And also just like the header, the footer contains a menu section that points to important information, all related to the rest of the website’s pages.
 The aim is to present a list of all this content in a tidy and well-organized manner.